oneunreadmail/deckard/dev_readme.md

-1. How to drop all public tables in PosgreSQL:
+1. How to drop all public tables in PostgreSQL:

 ```
 DROP SCHEMA public CASCADE;